 We have exclusively licensed to UCB Pharma Limited, or UCB, the rights to market and promote Xyrem in 54 countries outside of the United States.
-In addition, under the terms of our collaboration with UCB, we granted UCB the exclusive right to commercialize JZP-6, which UCB would market under the Xyrem trade name if approved, for the treatment of fibromyalgia in the same territories in which UCB has the right to market and promote Xyrem for patients with narcolepsy.
+In addition, under the terms of our collaboration with UCB, we granted UCB the exclusive right to commercialize JZP-6 (sodium oxybate for the treatment of fibromyalgia), which UCB would market under the Xyrem trade name if approved, for the treatment of fibromyalgia in the same territories in which UCB has the right to market and promote Xyrem for patients with narcolepsy.
 UCB has announced that the European Medicines Agency, or EMA, will not approve JZP-6 for fibromyalgia at this time.
-UCB is currently assessing how to proceed with respect to Xyrem for fibromyalgia.